 - Make sure that you are certain that she will say “yes”.
 Read below

 - Ask permission from her father (if that is something that you think that she would want).
 See explanation below

-- A place to live.
-Make sure that you’ve talked about
+- A place to live, and the other big questions.
+Make sure that you’ve talked about it

 - If you are proposing at a location, make sure that it is ready (and/or paid for) before she and you get there